-“While he will never be forgotten for his fighting style and transcendent image, Slice will also be remembered for his warm personality and commitment to his family and friends.
+“While we will never forget him for his fighting style and transcendent image, we will also remember Kimbo Slice for his warm personality.
+His commitment to his family and friends.

-More details on the death of Slice, which came as a shock to everyone, are set to be made public soon amidst rumours of a heart attack.
+More details on the death of Slice, which came as a shock to everyone, are set to be made public soon amidst rumors of a heart attack.